LewisMDillon/bushy-park-tennis-club-ld/README.md

 - **Homepage**

-    - The main homepage for the site, hero image is large and striking.
+    - The main homepage for the site.
+Hero image is large and striking.
 Large heading tells users they are in the right place.
 Call to action button to invite users to enter and explore the site.

 ![screenshot](documentation/features/sitepages/home.png)